 Seaway Manufacturing is a proud and active member of the National Sunroom Association.
-Below is an article we developed for the NSA regarding the seasonal use of sunrooms.
+Below is an article we developed for the NSA regarding do-it-yourself construction of sunrooms.

 The explosive popularity of remodeling reality shows on TV combined with the advent of the “big box” home improvement store has led to a boom in do-it-yourself (DIY) projects.
 Homeowners feel better equipped and informed to tackle more projects themselves than ever before.
 But what about a sunroom?

 Although there may be exceptions, most commonly, sunrooms are not a DIY project.
 There are “sunroom” products with a wide variety of materials, intended uses, project complexities, and required skill levels for installation.
 There is a big difference, however, between installing screens between the posts of an existing covered porch or deck and the construction of an entire sunroom.

 In general, an average homeowner will not have the necessary construction background or training to install a sunroom properly for long term success, performance, and enjoyment.
 Some of the important aspects of sunroom construction include skill level, understanding of building codes, ability to tie in to existing construction, selecting and preparing the building surface as required, and overall safety, none of which are best left to the inexperienced renovator.